College Beat for Seniors

 I want to remind you of a few steps that are imperative for college admission:

 - Please be sure to complete the FAFSA online.
 Even if you think you may not receive any grants or financial aid for college, this must be filled out every year in order for your child to receive scholarships or work study on campus.

 - All students must get a meningitis shot before they can sign up for their classes or housing!
 Even if they are attending Lamar and living at home, they still must have the shot.
 Please keep the receipt of the shot because you will need to present proof to the university.

-Please remember that once your child is accepted into a university, that university should let you know all their available scholarships.
-If they do not, “bug” and nag them until they do.
+As various scholarship opportunities come in, I will email the information on to you.
+Also, please remember that once your child is accepted into a university, that university should let you know all their available scholarships.
+If they do not, “bug” and nag them until they do ☺

 College Beat for Juniors